-Process optimization often accompanies large-scale ERP implementations and digital transformation programs and may be an outcome of Mergers and Acquisitions activity.
-These initiatives offer an opportunity to analyze internal processes and make modifications while the new software is implemented or a business unit is brought on.
+Business process optimization often accompanies large-scale ERP implementations and digital transformation programs.
+It may also be an outcome of Mergers and Acquisitions activity.
+These initiatives provide opportunity to analyze internal processes and make modifications while the new software is implemented or a business unit is brought on.
 However, companies should not just look at process optimization as part of a larger IT program; it is important to strive for continuous improvement at all times to maintain or elevate competitive advantage.

 Based on extensive experience with process optimization, we have identified four critical success factors: